 any point ever in doing Friedenstag

-could be but not me.
+be, but not me.
 That’s not my cup of tea!

 the very early ones?

 MJ: Feuersnot?
 No. I don’t

 know Guntram, only excerpts of

 it, but I know Feuersnot.

 It shows the footsteps to develop his experience in how to handle an operatic

 BD: One other

-piece of Strauss has always fascinated me – Des Esels Schatten (The
+piece of Strauss has always fascinated me – Des Esels Schatten (The Donkey’s

 Shadow).
 Do you know that work at all?